-- (1) Settlement Negotiations. - (A) When the parties agree that the participation of a presiding officer in the settlement process would be beneficial, those parties shall file a motion for appointment of a settlement officer for that case.
+(1) Settlement Negotiations.

+- (A) When the parties agree that the participation of a presiding officer in the settlement process would be beneficial, those parties shall file a motion for appointment of a settlement officer for that case.
 The motion shall contain- - 1.
 A statement that all parties agree to the procedure; - 2.
-A list of the issues to be addressed or matters the parties wish the presiding officer to aid them in resolving; - 3.
-If there is no prefiled testimony, a description of the issues of each party; and
+A list of the issues to be addressed or matters the parties wish the presiding officer to aid them in resolving; and - 3.
+A date by which a settlement will be reached or settlement negotiations under this procedure will end. - (B) If the commission grants the motion for a settlement officer, it shall issue an order scheduling a settlement conference and shall appoint a presiding officer to participate in settlement negotiations. - (C) The negotiations and statements of the parties or attorneys made at the settlement conference shall be off the record and shall not be made a part of the official case. - (D) If a settlement is not reached before the date specified by the parties in their motion, the procedure shall end unless the parties all agree to an extension and the procedure is extended by order of the commission.

+(2) Mediation.

-- 4. A date by which a settlement will be reached or settlement negotiations under this procedure will end. - (B) If the commission grants the motion for a settlement officer, it shall issue an order scheduling a settlement conference and shall appoint a presiding officer to participate in settlement negotiations. - (C) The negotiations and statements of the parties or attorneys made at the settlement conference shall be off the record and shall not be made a part of the official case. - (D) If a settlement is not reached before the date specified by the parties in their motion, the procedure shall end unless the parties all agree to an extension and the procedure is extended by order of the commission. - (2) Mediation. - (A) The commission may order that mediation proceed in a complaint case before any further proceeding in such case. - (B) As the commission deems appropriate, or upon the filing of a request for mediation by any party, mediation services may be provided by a presiding officer or by a neutral third party for the purpose of identifying the issues and attempting a resolution. - (C) The written application for mediation services should include the case number, the names of each party and a brief explanation of the case. - (3) The settlement officer or the mediator, if that mediator is also a presiding officer, shall be disqualified from conducting an evidentiary hearing relating to that particular case and shall not make any communication regarding the settlement or mediation discussions in the case to any commissioner or the presiding officer appointed to preside over the case. - (4) The commission may order parties to engage in alternative dispute resolution with a commission authorized mediator. - (5) At any time, upon the request for mediation or upon the issuance of an order requiring mediation, the commission may order that all other actions on the case cease and all time limitations be tolled pending the completion of mediation process. - (6) Failure to appear and participate in good faith in commission ordered mediation shall be grounds for sanctions including dismissal or default of the noncompliant party.
+- (A) The commission may order mediation before any further proceeding in a case. - (B) As the commission deems appropriate, or upon a request for mediation, the commission may appoint a presiding officer or other neutral third party other than the presiding officer assigned to the case to mediate the dispute. - (C) All other actions on the case shall cease and all time limitations shall be tolled pending the completion of mediation process, except as otherwise provided by law. - (D) The mediator shall be disqualified from conducting an evidentiary hearing relating to that particular case and shall not make any communication regarding the settlement or mediation discussions in the case to any commissioner or the presiding officer appointed to preside over the case. - (E) Failure to appear and participate in good faith in commission ordered mediation shall be grounds for sanctions including dismissal or default of the noncompliant party.

-AUTHORITY: section 386.410, RSMo Supp.
-1998.\ Original rule filed March 10, 1995, effective Nov.
+AUTHORITY: section 386.410, RSMo 2000.\ Original rule filed March 10, 1995, effective Nov.
 30, 1995.
 Rescinded and readopted: Filed Aug.
 24, 1999, effective April 30, 2000.
+Amended: Filed March 2, 2011, effective Oct.
+30, 2011.